Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Preliminaries

 The Gambler \textit{wins} the game if every goal is eventually achieved, otherwise the Chooser wins.

 The Chooser has a \textit{winning strategy} for the Betting game, if there is some $H$ such that for any Gambler and every parameter $k$ the Chooser wins the game.
-We'll say that the Chooser has a computable winning strategy for the Betting game if it has a winning strategy and for every $n$ the capital bound $h_n$ is computable and for all $i$ the clopen set of sequences $C_i$ is computable from $\bB_{i-1}$. \end{definition}
+We will say that the Chooser has a computable winning strategy for the Betting game if it has a winning strategy and for every $n$ the capital bound $h_n$ is computable and for all $i$ the clopen set of sequences $C_i$ is computable from $\bB_{i-1}$. \end{definition}

-\begin{lemma} If the Chooser has a computable winning strategy in the Betting game, this implies the main result, theorem \ref{main_result}. \end{lemma} \begin{proof} Let $K=\{B_1,B_2,\dots\}$ be the set of Kolmogorov-Loveland betting strategies.
-From $K$, we'll define a Gambler $G$.
+\begin{lemma} If the Chooser has a computable winning strategy in the Betting game, this implies the main result, Theorem \ref{main_result}. \end{lemma} \begin{proof} Let $K=\{B_1,B_2,\dots\}$ be the set of Kolmogorov-Loveland betting strategies.
+From $K$, we will define a Gambler $G$.
 The Gambler $G$ starts the game with initial betting strategies $\{B'_1,B'_2,\dots\}$.
-In each turn, the Gambler $G$ runs the dovetailed computation of strategies in $K$ for one step and if in that step a betting strategy (say $B_n$) defines a bet then $B'_n$ defines that same bet, and if not then $G'$ doesn't define any new bets in this turn.
+In each turn, the Gambler $G$ runs the dovetailed computation of strategies in $K$ for one step and if in that step a betting strategy (say $B_n$) defines a bet then $B'_n$ defines that same bet, and if not then $G'$ does not define any new bets in this turn.

-To prove the lemma we show that \begin{claim} If the Gambler $G'$ looses the Betting game with parameters $H=\{h_1,h_2,\dots\}$ and $k$ against a Chooser, then there is a sequence in some chosen basic set such that for all $n$ the maximal achieved capital of $B_n\in K$ is less than $h_n$. \end{claim} \begin{proof}[Proof by compactness.]
-Let $(\rho_n,\mu_n)$ denote the restriction and mass function of the $n$-th strategy, $B_n$, and let $c_n$, $\bar{c}_n$, $\hat{c}_n$ denote its capital, maximum capital and maximal achieved capital functions, respectively.
+To prove the lemma we show that \begin{claim} If the Gambler $G'$ loses the Betting game with parameters $H=\{h_1,h_2,\dots\}$ and $k$ against a Chooser, then there is a sequence in some chosen basic set such that for all $n$ the maximal achieved capital of $B_n\in K$ is less than $h_n$. \end{claim} \begin{proof}[Proof by compactness.]
+Let $(\rho_n,\mu_n)$ denote the restriction and mass function of the $n$th strategy, $B_n$, and let $c_n$, $\bar{c}_n$, $\hat{c}_n$ denote its capital, maximum capital and maximal achieved capital functions, respectively.

-If for some sequence $\gamma$, $\hat{c}_n(\gamma)>h_n$ then there is a shortest string $s$ such that $\gamma$ is consistent with $\rho_n(s)$ and $\bar{c}_n(s)$ ($=c_n(s)$) is strictly larger than the capital bound for the $n$-th strategy, $h_n$.
+If for some sequence $\gamma$, $\hat{c}_n(\gamma)>h_n$ then there is a shortest string $s$ such that $\gamma$ is consistent with $\rho_n(s)$ and $\bar{c}_n(s)$ ($=c_n(s)$) is strictly larger than the capital bound for the $n$th strategy, $h_n$.
 Let $s_1,s_2,\dots$ be the effective enumeration of such strings and let $O_n$ be the effective open set that contains sequences from clopen sets $\sqs\rho_n(s_1),\sqs\rho_n(s_2),\dots$.
 Let $O$ be the (effective) open set that is the union of $O_1,O_2,\dots$.